Support the bold City of London Transport Strategy

 The City also proposes extensive safety measures, including a hit list of its worst junctions to achieve “Vision Zero” – no fatalities or serious injuries on its roads – by 2040.

 The City also intends to push government and the Mayor of London on commitments for issues beyond its control.
-It will support for British Cycling’s “Turning the Corner” campaign for national legislation to require all traffic to “give way at turn” on our roads.
+It offers support for British Cycling’s “Turning the Corner” campaign for national legislation to require all traffic to “give way at turn” on our roads.
 This would vastly simplify the design of most junctions to be better for walking and cycling.

 Regarding the Mayor, the City expects commitments in the next election manifesto for both a central London Zero Emissions Zone and smart road-user pricing as a successor to the congestion charge.
 If the Mayor doesn’t deliver in the next term, the City is going to implement both without him.